ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 #### Reading recommendations:
 For a deeper discussion of the DBR characteristics, check the references.

-We also recommend the book _Conducting Educational Design Research_, by Susan McKenney and Thomas C. Reeves (2012), chapter 1: _About educational design research_. {% cite McKenneyb %}
+We also recommend the book _Conducting Educational Design Research_, by Susan McKenney and Thomas C. Reeves (2012), chapter 1: _About educational design research_. {% cite McKenney2012b %}

 ## 9. Further readings